udexon/EMYL/E003_Online_Tipping.md

 B will then send her public key BPBK to an agent C, together with message M, using the Datong app.

 C would need to find an Agent D in the home country of Sender A, who would then collect the payment from A in their national currency using their national banking system.
 C would pass the message from B to D. D would send the message to A to verify the transaction.
 The chain of payments as described above will be performed to complete the transaction.

-Datong network would have many agents in each country, so that they would compete with each other to lower their commission fees.

-As a result, agents using cryptocurrencies will have much greater demand for international money transfer, which in turn improve the adoption of cryptocurrencies.

-#### (Non)-Adoption of Cryptocurrencies

-Datong Token immediately solves the adoption problem of cryptocurrencies.
-Conventionally, the sender and the recipient both have to create a personal account for the cryptocurrency concerned.
-This has become the biggest obstacle for users to adopt cryptocurrencies as well as any transactional systems.

-In Datong Token, the mechanisms involved in a cryptocurrency transaction are broken down to the bare minimum.
-In the scenario described above for payment using Datong Token, the sender and recipient do not need to create personal accounts on Datong system, as the public key (and private key) or each user can be generated randomly at anytime.
-This fundamentally change the understanding of identity and communications.

-Sender A indicates his (her) wish to tip Recipient B, by leaving a comment on B's social media post (Facebook, Instagram, YouTube, etc.) comprising a short link to A's Datong Token, together with the tipping amount, as well as other details.
-A may also send the initial short link and meesages via a private chat app such as WhatsApp.

-B then opens the short link using Datong app and begins a chat session with A. Sender A then requests Recipient B's public key.

-After Sender A sends the token to Recipient B, presumably via a mobile chat service such as WhatsApp, Sender B will use a Datong app to process then token, then send a new token to Agent C. Agent C again will use a Datong app to process the token, and send a new token to Agent D. Agent D will also use a Datong app to process the token, and send a new token to Sender A.

-(We use the term "a Datong app" to imply the fact that third parties may produce apps that comply to the Datong protocols.)

-All the transmissions of token can be done by sending text messages on chat apps like WhatsApp.

-Finally, Sender A will use a Datong app to verify the token from Agent C, to confirm that Agent C is an authorized agent who will send money via conventional means to Agent D, and Agent D will send money via conventional means to Recipient B. After this confirmation, Sender A may send money to Agent C via conventional means, to initiate the transaction.

-Just like HTML and Linux, something small and simple can replicate worldwide and become revolutionary.